 10 Signs You Don't Do Continuous Delivery

-Today, daily production deployments have become the norm.
-All the planning, meetings, approvals, tickets, politics, and general BS associated with managing "releases" will actually slow you down or kill your business in today's world.
-In the year 2018, you don't want to be riding a horse when all of your competitors are driving cars.
+In the year 2022, you don't want to be riding a horse when all of your competitors are driving cars.

-2. You Don't Commit to Trunk/Master
+2. You Don't Commit to Trunk

 3. Fixing Builds/Deployments takes 30+ mins

-4. Deployment Pipelines Take Hours To Complete
+4. Deployment Pipelines Take Hours to Complete

 Let's imagine your new build or artifact is perfect.
 How long does it take for that artifact to be promoted through all your deployment pipeline stages (Dev, QA, Staging) and into production?
 One hour?
-Two Hours?
-Six Hours?
+Two hours?
+Six hours?
 Longer?

 Feedback loops for deployment pipelines (and stages) need to happen in minutes, not hours.
 This may require more test/tool/feedback automation so you can eliminate manual tasks and approvals throughout your deployment pipelines.
 For example, if one pipeline stage succeeds, it should automatically move on to the next until a stage fails.

-5. Your Deployment Pipelines Rarely Fail
+5. Your Deployments Rarely Fail in Testing

-For example, many of our customers leverage APM (AppDynamics, New Relic, Dynatrace, etc.) and Log Analytics (Splunk, ELK, Sumo Logic, etc.) to help identify performance or quality regression in deployments.
-We call this Continuous Verification at Harness.
+For example, many of our customers leverage APM (AppDynamics, New Relic, Dynatrace, etc.) and log analytics (Splunk, ELK, Sumo Logic, etc.) to help identify performance or quality regression in deployments.
+We call this continuous verification at Harness.

 So, when something breaks, it literally takes a village to debug and troubleshoot a deployment.
-We had one customer who described their previous deployment process as a "village exercise" that took 15 people 6 hours to debug.
+We had one customer who described their previous deployment process as a "village exercise" that took 15 people six hours to debug.